 He wishes to extend his gratitude to Sweden for offering this high quality distance programme, and encourages people to apply.

 “Those who have family and work commitment and are looking for first time graduate studies should seriously look at Dalarna, the teachers are so experienced at virtual delivery, it means that there is that perfect balance of convenience and support, with lots of face to face contact and small classes”.

 Dormer has made online friends from the class, also people he has not met IRL.

 “I am in fairly regular social media contact with the people I studied with.
 We made a Facebook group, and we email and chat.
 I think it is a fairly good simulation of what you get at campus.
 We meet each other online as well.”

 Applying to the Programme is quick and easy.
 Just complete these two steps:

-- Click on the blue "Apply" button (see above: this button is only available when admission is open) to create a user account and add the programme to your account in the online application portal.
+- Click on the green "Apply" button (see above: this button is only available when admission is open) to create a user account and add the programme to your account in the online application portal.

 - Submit the required documents to verify that you fulfill the entry requirements listed below.
 You can usually upload the required documents to your user account.

 Specific Entry Requirements